 When Perfect Layout Digital Marketing works with customers, these are the core principles which we adhere to as the starting point for building their website.
 These fundamental steps are the foundations to having the building blocks for great online presence.
 Though don’t be mistaken with thinking that the work starts and ends with a website alone.
 Consider the website edging of the puzzle - there are still other pieces to put together before the picture is complete.
 Perfect Layout Digital Marketing can talk you through what other digital strategies would work best for your business.

-Perfect Layout can, of course, simply do a website build.
-However, we prefer not to do that.
-Instead, we encourage our customers to take up a support package, where month-by-month we will monitor your website against the competition, check where it is ranking in organic search, and if needed, suggest tweaks.
+Perfect Layout can of course create a website that looks great and functions well - but we prefer not to do that.
+Because we want your business to beat your competitors and bring in a consistent stream of genuine customers, we encourage our customers to take up a support package.
+Month-by-month we will monitor your website against the competition, check where it is ranking in organic search and, if needed, suggest tweaks.

 We also apply other digital strategies to ensure that your visibility online is not just limited to your website.
 Are you active on the right social media channels?
 Is your business listed correctly in external directories?

 If you are unsure of what your next step should be, give us a call and let’s have a chat today.